emmathoermer/n8n-backup/README.md

 ## Restore Process

 1. Clone this repository
-2. Copy the files to your n8n configuration directory (typically `~/.n8n/`)
-3. Set up your credentials and sensitive configurations manually
+2. Set up your environment variables in `.env`
+3. Start the container with `docker-compose up -d`
-4. Restart n8n
+4. Import your workflows through the n8n UI
+5. Configure your credentials in the n8n UI

 ## Important